Queiq: Modern times

 The river dried up completely in the late 1960s, due to irrigation projects on the Turkish side of the border.
 Recently, water from the Euphrates has been diverted to revive the dead river, and thus revive agriculture in the plains south of Aleppo, but many Syrians remain bitter towards the Turks over their handling of the river.

 To revive the river and build irrigation, the Tal Hasel Water Pumping Station was opened in 2008 in rural Aleppo.
-The station was restored after its damage in 2012 and put into operation again in July 2022.
+After closing due to the Civil War, The station was restored and made operational again in July 2022.